usgs/geomag-algorithms/readme_dependency_install.md

   - We recommend using "Just Me" for the install to avoid potential admin issues.

-1. Close and re-open your terminal so that your new PATH is loaded.
-   Make sure to navigate back to your `geomag-algorithms` project directory.

-1. Install `obspy` from the terminal.

-        easy_install obspy

 1. Run `python` to verify that Anaconda's version of Python is being used.
    If it isn't, update your PATH so that Conda's HOME is before any other versions of Python.